 In fact, in Japan most common sushi order would contain nigiri.
-Chefs were trained for years just to learn the balance of making nigiri, from molding, forming and flavor pairing with topping.
+Chefs were trained for years just to learn the balance of making nigiri, from molding, forming, and flavor pairing with topping.

 The rice for nigiri would be the same sushi rice that you would use for making maki.
-For toppings, they can be anything, from seafood like sweet shrimp, scallop, tuna, salmon… Then there are things like omelette, kani, or tofu pouch; basically anything work as sashimi will do.
+For toppings, they can be anything, from seafood like sweet shrimp, scallop, tuna, salmon… Then there are things like omelet, kani, or tofu pouch; basically anything work as sashimi will do.

-If you’re not familiar or be confused about all of this, just start with pack of imitation crab/kani.
+If you’re not familiar or be confused about all of this, just start with a pack of imitation crab/kani.
 Just make sure to choose the longer crab leg style.
-Some toppings like crab, kani, egg… are often tie to sushi rice by a small strip of seaweed.
+Some toppings like crab, kani, egg… often tie to sushi rice by a small strip of seaweed.